SulemanHamdani/ragbot/README.md

 - `answer()` accepts the current question plus the sequential conversation history collected by `scripts/ask_questions.py`.
 - The prompt explicitly instructs GPT 5.1-mini to use only the supplied context and history, resolve references carefully, and return “I do not know based on the provided context.” when facts are missing.
 Conversation history is rendered as alternating user and assistant messages so the model can ground pronouns and follow-up questions correctly.

+### 7.5 Pydantic AI Agent, Tools, and Web Search
+- Agent factory (`src/agent/agent.py`) builds a Pydantic AI `Agent` with retries and the system prompt.
+- Tools are registered in `src/agent/tools.py`:
+  - `vector_search`: queries Qdrant with fresh embeddings for the user question.
+  - `web_search`: SerpAPI-backed Google search when KB context is insufficient; requires `SERPAPI_API_KEY`.
+- SerpAPI client is only created when the key is present; otherwise the tool returns an explanatory message.

+### 7.6 LLM-as-a-Judge Metrics
+- After every answer, `src/agent/metrics.py` calls Pydantic Evals’ `judge_input_output` with rubric “factually correct, relevant, concise, safe.”
+- Judge model defaults to `openai:gpt-5-nano` with deterministic settings; set `OPENAI_API_KEY` for access.
+- The metrics payload includes `llm_judge_score`, `llm_judge_pass`, `llm_judge_reason`, and `judge_model`, printed in the interactive loop.
+- Optional telemetry: if `LOGFIRE_TOKEN` is set, Logfire instrumentation (configured in `src/agent/agent.py`) sends eval spans/results to the Logfire UI.

 ## 8. Operational Tips

 - **Testing**: Run `python -m compileall src scripts` (or `uv run python -m compileall src scripts`) after edits to catch syntax errors quickly.